Print3M/print3m.github.io/_notes/knowledge/windows/host-security.md

 For red-teamer it is essential to know whether the Sysmon logging software is installed or not.
 It is important to avoid causing generating and alerting events.

 ## User Account Control (UAC)
-Mechanism introduced in Windows Vista.
+UAC is mechanism introduced in Windows Vista.
 When a user with the **local** account, which is member of the local _Administrators_ group, logs into a system (majority of users), the current session doesn't run with full administrator permissions.
 When an operation requires higher-level privileges, the user will be prompted to confirm if they permit the operation to run (in the GUI - yellow popup with 'yes' or 'no' question).
 Same situation occurs when local account is connected via RPC, SMB or WinRM, etc. The only local account that will get full privileges by default is the default local **Administrator** account itself.

-AD account (AD) that is a member of the AD _Administrators_ group will run with a full administrator acces and UAC won't be in effect.
+AD account (AD), which is a member of the AD _Administrators_ group, will run with a full administrator acces and UAC won't be in effect.

 > **NOTE**: This security feature might be disabled.
 Sometimes there is no difference between local and domain account in the administrator's group.